 The territory of the city shall be divided into seven wards so established as to consist of as nearly an equal number of inhabitants as it is possible to achieve based on compact and contiguous territory, bounded insofar as possible by the center line of known streets or ways or by other well defined limits.
 Each such ward shall be composed of voting precincts otherwise established in accordance with law.
-The city council shall from time to time review such wards to insure their uniformity in number of inhabitants.
+The city council shall from time to time review such wards to ensure their uniformity in number of inhabitants.

-Section 7-8 Application of State Laws
+Section 7-7 Application of State Laws